Consolidation of Existing Debts

 • Car finance (but be careful as some lenders will not allow this – see below)

 The warning, in nearly all cases of consolidating debts into a mortgage, is that these debts are nearly always short-term borrowings and a mortgage is invariably taken over a longer term.
-Therefore, although a saving can be made in monthly outgoings, the effect of consolidating debts is that the total cost can be significantly more over the term of the mortgage, than it would have been if those debts had been repaid over the shorter term they were originally taken over.
+Therefore, although a saving can be made in monthly outgoings, the effect of consolidating debts is that the total cost can be significantly more over the longer term, than it would have been if those debts had been repaid over the shorter term they were originally taken over.

 Car finance can be difficult to qualify for consolidation as most people will change their car every 3 to 7 years, so the borrowing component for that vehicle could go on for many years into the future, if it were consolidated a mortgage.